EFS777/IOTDIsplay/README.md

 # IOTDIsplay
-A simple yet powerful IoT project that lets you send custom text from a Flutter mobile app to a 16x2 LCD display using NodeMCU (ESP8266) and Arduino.
+A simple yet powerful IoT project that lets you send custom text from a Flutter mobile app to a 16x2 LCD display and LED display using NodeMCU (ESP8266) and Arduino.
 This project showcases how mobile apps can interact with hardware in real-time over Wi-Fi.

 Hello Fellow Developers 👋
-This repository contains the following 5 files:
+This repository contains the following 7 files:

 1. mobileApp.dart – Flutter code for the mobile application UI and logic.